Plugins

 By default we assume that the cursor can paginate in both directions.
 This is not always something every

-true on either the paginationConfig
+true on either the paginationConfig, or on the fieldConfig.

-When we disable the forward or backward pagination args, by default we set the remaining first
+When we disable the forward or backward pagination args, by default we set the remaining first or last to required.

-If you do not want this to happen, specify strictArgs: false
+If you do not want this to happen, specify strictArgs: false in the plugin or field config.

 Argument validation